Get started with your first membership level. A full description of each field / setting is described here:

 12. Expiry Email

 An Expiry Reminder is sent to notify people that their membership is expiring.
-You can choose for this email to be sent 7, 14 or 21 days before membership is due to expire.
+You can choose for this email to be sent to a custom amount of days before membership is due to expire.

 - If you have previously setup (before creating the Membership Level) either the Waiver, Welcome or Expiry emails in Organisation Settings, then these will be will be the "default" emails to appear in the Membership.